 [Scenario]: Tenant operates a gourmet coffee house and executes a lease in a center where there currently are no other restaurants or shops that serve gourmet coffee.

-Tenant is very successful in its first year of operations, with customers lining up for its coffee especially in the morning hours.
+The tenant is very successful in its first year of operations, with customers lining up for its coffee, especially in the morning hours.